FrancoFrancis/FrancoFrancis/README.md

 - 💬 Ask me about *front end web developement and everything in between*

-- 👑 I am an entrepreneur with the Vison of building the future of Africa.
+- 👑 I am an entrepreneur with the Vison of building for the future of Africa.

 - ⚡ Fun fact **I love to write music too!**